LoginRadius/engineering-portal/content/blog/Full_data_science_pipeline_implementation/index.md

 one_df.to_csv('50_movie_details.csv')
 ```

-But this was only for one page which has data for 50 movies only which is not enough to build a model .
+But this was only for one page which has data for 50 movies only which is not enough to build a model.

-Please refer my code to understand how I used simple for loops to iterate through all the movies and downloading data for 20 years(approx) data using simple technique.
+Please refer my code to understand how I use simple for loops to iterate through all the movies and downloading data for 20 years(approx).

 ## Implementing simple linear algorithms in numerical data we just scrapped

 Whats is linear regression??

-One of the most widely used of all statistical techniques
+It is one of the most popular and used statistical techniques
   • Used to understand the relationship between variables

-  • Can also be used to predict a value ofinterest for new observations
+  • Can also be used to predict a value of interest for new observations

   • The aim is to predict the value of a continuous numeric variable of interest (known as the response or dependent or target variable)